irworkshop/accountability_datacleaning/R_contribs/nv_contribs/docs/nv_diary.md

 such as Governor, State Controller or State assemblymen.
 An office assigned to a candidate could be updated by the NV SOS Elections staff as necessary when that candidate files for a new office.

-In the "Contributions" report:

 * `Contribution Type` =

 > Use this column to differentiate which one of four contribution types this contribution record
 is: Monetary Contribution, In Kind Contribution, In Kind Written Commitment, or Written Commitment.

-In the "Contributors-Payees" report:

 * `Last Name` =

 > When the contributor or payee is an organization as opposed to an individual, the entire organization name will be in the Last Name field only.

-In the "Expenses" report:

 * `Expense Type` =

 > Use this column to differentiate which type of expense record this is: Monetary Expense or In Kind Expense.

-In the "Groups" report:

 * `Active`

 > A value of F (False) indicates the group has been marked as inactive by the NV Secretary of State's office Elections division due to submission of a "notice of inactivity" or for failure to renew annual registration.

-In the "Reports" report:

 * `Amended` =